sveltejs/kit/documentation/docs/10-adapters.md

 #### Static sites on Apache

-For a Single Page Application on an `Apache` Server, you need a `.htaccess` to route all of the requests into the entry file for the routing to work, unless it will throw a 404 error once you refresh or visit a page that isn't compiled.
+For a Single Page Application on an `Apache` Server, you need an `.htaccess` to route all of the requests into the entry file for the routing to work, unless it will throw a 404 error once you refresh or visit a page that isn't compiled.

 ```
 <IfModule mod_rewrite.c>